 It’s open Tuesday to Friday, 10 am – 5 pm and Saturdays, 11 am – 5 pm.

 From the King Alfred Leisure Centre, head north and turn left onto New Church Road.
 Hove Museum & Art Gallery is a superb (and free) museum and a great one for the kids.
-Harry Potter fans will enjoy the Wizard’s Attic (complete with wizard and a treasure trove of toys) or you might wish to discover the story of film making, admire the Jaipur Gate (commissioned for the Colonial and Indian Exhibition held at South Kensington in 1886), or learn about the history of Hove.
-They also hold temporary events and exhibitions.
+They have an ongoing programme of exhibitions and you might wish to discover the story of filmmaking, admire the Jaipur Gate (commissioned for the Colonial and Indian Exhibition held at South Kensington in 1886), or learn about the history of Hove.

 Open Monday, Thursday, Friday and Saturday, 10 am – 5 pm, Sunday, 1 – 4 pm.